Executive summary

 Conclusion

-We believe that privacy is not optional and that trust should be earned through transparency, not demanded through terms of service.
-This whitepaper is part of that commitment to transparency.
+We believe that privacy is not optional, and that trust should be earned through transparency, not demanded through terms of service.
+This whitepaper is part of that commitment.

 For questions, enterprise security reviews, or to report a vulnerability: